treepie/capper/README.rst

 base
 ----

-The base is an enhanced version of capistranos default deploy recipe.
+The base recipe is an enhanced version of capistranos default deploy recipe.
 It is loaded automatically and provides the basic opinions capper has about
 deployment:

 - The application is deployed to a dedicated user account with the same name as